Welcome to our roundup of the five best 10 person tents!

 Winner: NTK Larami GT Tent

 This tent is capable of withstanding windy weather with its NanoFlex fiberglass poles.
-And if you do run into a problem with the tent in the wind, NTK offer a lifetime warranty on their poles in case of bending in the wind.
+And if you do run into a problem with the tent in strong winds, NTK offer a lifetime warranty on their poles in case of bending in the wind.

 So if you need a tent that will stand up tough in the wind, this tent is a great option.
 Even if the wind prevails in the end (it sometimes happens, we aren’t quite smart enough to totally overcome the weather yet!) you can replace the tent poles that are damaged and still get use out of the tent.